EsupPortail/esup-mod_rocketchat/README.md

 ```

 ### Authentication settings
-### user/password mode
-* apiuser is the RocketChat account username
-* apipassword is the password (do not put any generated token here)
-### token mode
-* if token mode is checked
 * apiuser will be rocket-chat userid
-* apipassword a token generated on Rocket.Chat for the apiuser
+* apitoken a token generated on Rocket.Chat for the apiuser
   * can be generated on Rocket.Chat for apiuser on Profile -> My Account -> Security -> Personal Access Tokens menu
   * don't forget to enable create-personal-access-tokens permission for the apiuser through its role
+## Backup settings
+On moodle 3.5 versions `backup_auto_activities` backup settings must be checked otherwise Rocket.Chat module restoration from recycle bin will not work.

+See [MDL-6621 tracker ticket](https://tracker.moodle.org/browse/MDL-66221) for more informations
 ## Specials capabilities
 * mod/rocketchat:change_embedded_display_mode : enable a user to choose embbeded Rocket.Chat web client display mode while eidting the module instance
 * mod/rocketchat:candefineroles : enable a user to change defaults roles mapping while editing the module instance